Our Neighbors | Our Library | Maine's Poetry

 What is it?

-The Maine Poetry Express, originally designed by poet Wesley McNair during his time as the Maine State Poet Laureate, connects libraries and local poets in sharing Maine’s poetry with their community.
+The Maine Poetry Express, originally designed by Wesley McNair with support from the Maine Writers & Publishers Alliance, connects libraries and local poets in sharing Maine’s poetry with their community.
 The landscape of Maine’s voices is varied and valuable, addressing so many aspects of what it can mean to experience life in this state.
 Part of the goal of the Poetry Express is to bring a model to Maine’s libraries that allows community members, local poets, and libraries to get together and share in that history, often surprising themselves.

 This poetic landscape is incomplete, as well as ever-evolving by the day.
 Maine has the invaluable resource of the Maine State Library, which houses a huge portion of those poems.
 For the purpose of this program, the Maine State Library will provide various resources, anthologies, and collections of Maine’s poetry—from the historical to the contemporary—for librarians and communities to draw inspiration from.